ixanza/MyTNBUsageDownloader/README.md

 # MyTNB Energy Data Downloader

 An automated Python script using Playwright to securely log into the MyTNB portal and download daily and monthly electricity usage data into organized CSV files.
+Everything was coded by Gemini, I only did the troubleshooting and providing values.

 ## 🌟 Features